 WILMINGTON, Del., July 23, 2015 /PRNewswire/ -- Rigrodsky & Long, P.A.:

-- Do you, or did you, own shares of EZCORP, Inc. (NASDAQ GS: EZPW)?
+- Do you, or did you, own shares of Avalanche Biotechnologies, Inc. (NASDAQ GM: AAVL)?

-- Did you lose money in your investment in EZCORP, Inc.?
+- Did you lose money in your investment in Avalanche Biotechnologies, Inc.?

 - Do you want to discuss your rights?

-Rigrodsky & Long, P.A., including former Special Assistant United States Attorney, Timothy J. MacFall, announces that a complaint has been filed in the United States District Court for the Western District of Texas on behalf of all persons or entities that purchased the common stock of EZCORP, Inc. ("EZCORP" or the "Company") (NASDAQ GS: EZPW) between October 27, 2014 and July 16, 2015, inclusive (the "Class Period"), alleging violations of the Securities Exchange Act of 1934 against the Company and certain of its officers (the "Complaint").
+Rigrodsky & Long, P.A., including former Special Assistant United States Attorney, Timothy J. MacFall, announces that a complaint has been filed in the United States District Court for the Northern District of California on behalf of all persons or entities that purchased the common stock of Avalanche Biotechnologies, Inc. ("Avalanche" or the "Company") (NASDAQ GM: AAVL) between July 31, 2014 and June 15, 2015, inclusive, including those investors who acquired Avalanche shares pursuant or traceable to its initial public offering ("IPO") commenced on or about July 31, 2014 (collectively, the "Class Period), alleging violations of the Securities Act of 1933 against the Company and certain of its officers (the "Complaint").

-If you purchased shares of EZCORP during the Class Period, or purchased shares prior to the Class Period and still hold EZCORP, and wish to discuss this action or have any questions concerning this notice or your rights or interests, please contact Timothy J. MacFall, Esquire or Peter Allocco of Rigrodsky & Long, P.A., 2 Righter Parkway, Suite 120, Wilmington, DE 19803 at (888) 969-4242; by e-mail to email@example.com; or at: http://rigrodskylong.com/investigations/ezcorp-inc-ezpw.
+If you purchased shares of Avalanche in the July 31, 2014 offering, or during the period July 31, 2014 and June 15, 2015, inclusive, and wish to discuss this action or have any questions concerning this notice or your rights or interests, please contact Timothy J. MacFall, Esquire or Peter Allocco of Rigrodsky & Long, P.A., 2 Righter Parkway, Suite 120, Wilmington, DE 19803 at (888) 969-4242; by e-mail to email@example.com; or at: http://rigrodskylong.com/investigations/avalanche-biotechnologies-inc-aavl.

 The Complaint alleges that throughout the Class Period, defendants made materially false and misleading statements, and omitted materially adverse facts, about the Company's business, operations and prospects.
-Specifically, the Complaint alleges that the defendants concealed from the investing public that: (1) the Company improperly recognized particular structured assets sales; (2) the Company improperly classified certain loans; (3) as a result, the Company overstated its gains on assets sales and accrued interest revenue; (4) as such, the Company's financial statements were not prepared in accordance with Generally Accepted Accounting Principles; (5) the Company lacked adequate internal and financial controls; and (6) as a result of the foregoing, defendants' statements were materially false and misleading at all relevant times.
 As a result of defendants' alleged false and misleading statements, the Company's stock traded at artificially inflated prices during the Class Period.

 While Rigrodsky & Long, P.A. did not file the Complaint in this matter, the firm, with offices in Wilmington, Delaware and Garden City, New York, regularly litigates securities class, derivative and direct actions, shareholder rights litigation and corporate governance litigation, including claims for breach of fiduciary duty and proxy violations in the Delaware Court of Chancery and in state and federal courts throughout the United States.